nellieangelova/Containerized_Pipelines_GA/README.md

 ```
 >The first row activates the first sub-environment, which also has snakemake installed, to begin the process.
 The second one is actually the command that initializes the workflow.
 >> Braking down the snakemake command used:
 * j: The number of available cores.
-If the number is ommited, it is determined by Snakemake as the number of available CPU cores the machines has (for parallelism, discussed later).
+If the number is ommited, it is determined by Snakemake as the number of available CPU cores the machine has (for parallelism, discussed later).
 * snakefile: The file which includes the rule definitions.
 Included during the %files stage while building the image.
 * use-conda: Make conda use the specific environment mentioned in each rule for its execution.
 * nolock: Does not lock the working directory if something goes wrong, so the input files can be accesable for a future re-run.